YungeCui/LinK3D/README.md

     catkin_make -j8
     source devel/setup.bash

-If the compilation is not successful, perhaps you should adjust the CMAKE_CXX_STANDARD in the CMakeList.txt to match the version on your computer.
+If the compilation is not successful, perhaps you should adjust the CMAKE_CXX_STANDARD in the CMakeList.txt to match the C++ version on your computer.

 ## 4. KITTI Example (Velodyne HDL-64)
 Download [KITTI Odometry dataset](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) to YOUR_DATASET_FOLDER.
 The program supports reading the point clouds in the **.bin** format of the KITTI dataset.
 Change the **"dataset_path"** and **"scan_line"(default:64)** params in the **run_bin.launch** file, and save the changes.
 Finally, execute the command: